 We consider partial-observation stochastic parity games where player 1 has partial observation and player 2 has perfect observation.
 We consider parity objectives, and for almost-sure winning under finite-memory strategies for player 1 present a polynomial reduction to sure winning in three-player parity games where player 1 has partial observation, player 3 has perfect observation and is helpful towards player 1, and player 2 has perfect observation and is adversarial to player 1.
 A similar reduction also works for positive winning.
-We then show how to solve the sure-winning problem for three-player games using alternating parity tree automata.
-Thus the steps are as follows:
+We then show in the following section how to solve the sure winning problem for three-player games using alternating parity tree automata.